Azure/Service-Fabric-Troubleshooting-Guides/Application/Analyzing_Application_Issues.md

 ### Types of application issues where SF CSS team may be able to provide good insights for helping Application team with investigation

 Service Fabric logs collect information about service fabric cluster and very minimal information about the applications themselves.
 Service Fabric does not have insights into the internals of the application and hence does not have the ability to capture information about the application behavior.
-Service Fabric has knowledge about the following and can provide some insights to help with application but nor necessarily the exact cause.
+Service Fabric has knowledge about the following and can provide some insights to help with application but not necessarily the exact cause.

 - Service lifecycle events i.e. startup, role change, shutdown and any abnormal behavior during these phases